 1a.
 María de Rueda, who married Luis Forero Uribe.

-2. José de Rueda Sarmiento (b. c.1635) was a landowner and gambler who sold small plots of his land to pay off his debts.
-He married Felisiana de Sotomayor (b.1641 in Bogotá, the great-great-great-great-granddaughter of the Inca emperor Túpac Inca Yupanqui).
+2. José de Rueda Sarmiento (born c.1635) was a landowner and gambler who sold small plots of his land to pay off his debts.
+He married Felisiana de Sotomayor (born 1641 in Bogotá), the great-great-great-great-granddaughter of the Inca emperor Túpac Inca Yupanqui.
 Their children included:

 2a.
 José de Rueda Sotomayor (b.1671, baptized 1674 in Moncora, now Guane).